| Toll-Free #: (888)-899-7736 Email: DrP@PhonePremier.com |

 Intern or Resident: These are terms used by those who are unlicensed and under supervision while in training for their profession.

 NO. Research does show that the combination of medication along with therapy is the most effective treatment for most symptoms.
 Research suggests that therapy tends to produce more long-term improvements by addressing the underlying causes of your symptoms rather than just managing the symptoms which is what medication often does.
 For example, you can take a fever reducer pill when you have a fever, but this medication isn't really addressing the underlying cause (i.e., virus) of your fever.
-If we decide medication may be helpful, then we can certainly discuss a referral to a psychiatrist for a medication evaluation.
+If your clinician feels medication may be helpful, then they can certainly discuss a referral to a psychiatrist for a medication evaluation.

 4. How do I choose a good therapist?